PenCue/devprocess/docs/git-branching-model.md

 #### Reviewee POV

-it is not personal ..
+It is not personal!

-- [ ] be available for questions from the reviewers
+- Be available for questions from the reviewers.
-- [ ] Take a step back while the reviewers do their thing.
+- Take a step back while the reviewers do their thing.
-  - [ ] anything you came across you want to refactor/fix?
+- Anything you came across you want to refactor/fix?
-    - [ ] create issues and use the priority to indicate how urgent you think it is.
+- Create issues and use the priority to indicate how urgent you think it is.
-  - [ ] does the architecture/best practices still fit the new design?
+- Does the architecture/best practices still fit the new design?
-    - [ ] raise with team.
+- Raise with team.

 #### Reviewer POV

 The responsibility of the reviewer is provide a second / third pair of eyes and mind on the code.
 By approving the code the reviewer shares responsibility for the developed feature/fix.

-please take the time to review changes.
+Please take the time to review changes.
 Use as much time as you need but as guideline we expect the review effort to be proportional to the impact of the code/change.
 So rubberstamping a minor or major change is not ok.

 ##### Review guidelines